data quality part one: four strategies to ensure data quality

 Poor training and technical skills.
 How many people really get trained in how to work with data?
-Yes, lots get trained in how to write programmes or even how to build an excel model.
+Yes, lots get trained in how to write programs or even how to build an excel model.
 However, few really get taught how to think about data and why they might get something out of it.

 Cleaning data is time consuming

 Even if you know what is wrong with a dataset it is physically hard work to clean.
 It is made even harder by the fact that those cleaning it are often not in a position to know what the correct data would look like.
 Therefore the process of the analyst finding incorrect data, finding the relevant data owner, and then updating the data is extremely time consuming.

 In light of this I argue there are four simple strategies to ensure your data is clean and stays clean.
 They must be used together as none of them work or are sufficient on their own.

 1. Make the process of entering and cleaning data useful and valuable for all levels of the organisation

 Top levels: Make sure you can answer the key questions; what is the business reason for having the dataset?
 What question or decision do you intend to answer or make from it?
 If you have wrong or incomplete data, what will the consequence be?
 The bottom line is the answers should be pretty compelling otherwise it will be a waste of time.